bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-30-jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables.md

 ## Revision history

-- 1 November 2024: added paragraph on significance of JPEG quality scale.
+- 1 November 2024: added paragraph on significance of JPEG quality scale; added sensitivity analysis.

 [^3]: This corresponds to the "Approximate Quantization Tables" method that is mentioned on (and used by) [Neal Krawetz's FotoForensics site](https://fotoforensics.com/tutorial.php?tt=estq) (but the site doesn't provide any details about the implementation).